Learning PHP at Codecademy

 16.2 Define class method

 Methods are defined with the same syntax we use when declaring functions.
-Methods are accessed in a similar fashion to properties, using the object operator (->), but in order to invoke them, use parentheses at the end:
+Methods are accessed in a similar fashion to properties, using the object operator (->

 $my_object->classMethod();